-This report provides an overview and analysis on the data from a global and regional perspective, using data updated as of 28 August 2020.
+This report provides an overview and analysis on the data from a global and regional perspective, using data updated as of 1 October 2020.

-IOM has assessed a total of 1,495 locations (including internal transit points, areas of interest and sites with population of interest) in 135 countries, territories and areas so far.
-The highest share of these assessed locations remained consistent with sites with populations of interest (43%), followed by areas of interest and important internal transit points between cities and regions, with 32 and 26 per cent respectively.
-More details can be found in Table 1.
+IOM has assessed a total of 1,483 locations (including internal transit points, areas of interest and sites with population of interest) in 135 countries, territories and areas so far.
+The highest share of these assessed locations remained consistent with sites with populations of interest (42%), followed by areas of interest and important internal transit points between cities and regions, with 32 and 26 per cent respectively.
+More details can be found in Table 1 in the Annex.